vlorman/DA-causal-inference/main.md

 arrest counts for several offense types prior to 2018.
 Thus, before fitting our linear models, in this section we employ matching to account for imbalance of covariates in our treatment and control groups following (Daniel E. Ho and Stuart 2007).
-First, here is a plot of the distributions of mean arrest counts by type, along with a QQ plot for each plot:
+First, we plot the distributions of mean arrest counts by type, along with a QQ plot for each plot: